CtrlK

 Distinctiveness Conflict Risk

-Occupies a clear niche combining changelog generation, PR creation, and release notes with specific trigger terms.
-Unlikely to conflict with general Git, GitHub, or documentation skills due to the specific changelog/release notes focus.
+Occupies a clear niche combining changelog generation, PR creation, and release notes from specific sources (GitHub/Slack/Git).
+The specific trigger terms like 'changelog PR' and 'release notes' make it highly distinct and unlikely to conflict with general git or documentation skills.

 3 / 3